hanaa12G/hanaa12G.github.io/_posts/2025-09-07-setting_up_blog.md

 - [X] Add a certificate to my domain
 - [X] Jekyll: Make photos visible in final blog post
 - [ ] Jekyll: Make photos have reasonable size, or some way to adjust their size
-- [ ] Overwrite old github page with this page
+- [X] Overwrite old github page with this page
+- [ ] Jekyll: Draft for a style
+    - [ ] Collect some ideas
+    - [ ] Jekyll: Design a landing page
+    - [ ] Choose a font
+    - [ ] Define theme with basic color scheme
+- [.]
+Jekyll: Created pin post/sections for streaming/notification
+    - [X] Jekyll: Find out how to separate pin post
+    - [ ] Jekyll: Design root page

 ## Buying a domain